Murder in English law: Alternative verdict

 For this purpose each count is considered to be a separate indictment.

 Mode of trial

 Murder is an indictable-only offence.

 Sentencing

 The sentence for murder is, in all cases, mandatory and depends upon the age of the offender at the time of the crime or conviction.
-Where a person convicted of murder appears to the court to have been aged under eighteen at the time of the offence was committed, the court must sentence the guilty party to be detained during Her Majesty’s pleasure.
+Where a person convicted of murder appears to the court to have been aged under eighteen at the time of the offence was committed, the court must sentence the guilty party to be detained during His Majesty’s pleasure.
 Where a person aged under twenty-one is convicted of murder the court must sentence that person to custody for life.
 In any other case, a person convicted of murder must be sentenced to imprisonment for life.

 Since the abolition of capital punishment, murder has carried a mandatory life sentence in English law.
 As of 2011 this comprises three elements: